raywray/Genespace_For_Dummies/README.md

 <p align="left">
   <img src="images/catdog.jpeg" width="200">
   <br>
-  <em>Attempted synteny between a cat and dog,
+  <em>Attempts at synteny between a cat and dog
       prior to the invention of GENESPACE.</em>
 </p>